On endomorphisms of the direct product of two free groups

 \begin{theorem} For $n\geq 2$ \begin{enumerate}[(i)] \item (\cite{[Whi36]}) $WhP_a(F_n)$ is solvable \item (\cite{[CH10]}) $WhP_m(F_n)$ is solvable \item (\cite{[Mak82]}) $WhP_e(F_n)$ is solvable \end{enumerate} \end{theorem}

-\begin{Cor} Given $m,n\in \N$, free groups $F_n$, $F_m$ and elements $u\in F_n$, $v\in F_m$, the problem of deciding whether there exists a homomorphism $\phi:F_n\to F_m$ such that $u\phi=v$ and in case it does, finding it, is decidable. \end{Cor} \textit{Proof.} If $n=m$, we have the Whitehead problem $WhP_e(F_n)$ for free groups, which is solvable.
+\begin{corollary} Given $m,n\in \N$, free groups $F_n$, $F_m$ and elements $u\in F_n$, $v\in F_m$, the problem of deciding whether there exists a homomorphism $\phi:F_n\to F_m$ such that $u\phi=v$ and in case it does, finding it, is decidable. \end{corollary} \begin{proof} If $n=m$, we have the Whitehead problem $WhP_e(F_n)$ for free groups, which is solvable.